EamonnHegarty/tarkov-ai/README.md

 ### AI Processing

 1. **User Query:**
-   - A user types a question: “What’s the sentiment on the latest wipe?”
+   - A user types a question: "What's the sentiment on the latest wipe?"
 2. **Vector Search:**
    - The system runs the user query through an embedding model, searches the vector DB for the closest matches, and returns relevant chunks of text.
 3. **LLM Answer Generation:**